dacn-tannat/production/README.md

 bash init-letsencrypt.sh
 ```

+Note:

+- Make sure that the value of the `staging` variable in line 10 is `0` in the production environment.
+- Also, line 39 to the end of the file must be uncommented.
-If successful, a `certbot/` directory will be created within `production/`.
+- If successful, a `certbot/` directory will be created within `production/`.

 ### 5. Start the System